linkpoolio/raffle-chainlink-automation/README.md

-# Raffle | Chainlink Automation
+# Raffle Manager | Chainlink Automation

 ## I. About

-The Raffle contract is a highly configurable proof of concept for a Raffle using Chainlink Automation.
-It is capable of creating and resolving raffles on demand.
+The Raffle contract is a highly configurable proof of concept for a Raffle using Chainlink Automation and VRF.
+It is capable of creating and resolving raffles on demand utilizing the VRF Direct Funding method and Automations to allow users full control of their own raffle.

 ## II.
 Pre-requisites